 26. Prosciutto di Parma

-Popular Italian food from Emilia Romagna, this ham is typical from Parma city.
-Tender and not too salty, It’s a favorite filling for sandwiches.
+What to eat in Italy if you want a typical local product but a quick, casual meal?
+Prosciutto di Parma!
+Popular Italian food from Emilia Romagna, this ham originates from the city of Parma, where it takes its name from.
+Tender and not too salty, it’s a favorite filling for sandwiches.

 Tuscany – Famous Italian dishes from Florence and Tuscany region